Summary

 Support your family's gut health through life's ups and downs.
 Learn more

 It's no secret that antibiotics are an incredible and often life-saving innovation.
-These powerful, fast-acting drugs fight unfriendly bacteria that cause infections—but do they have a dark side?
-Current research suggests the answer is yes.
+These powerful, fast-acting drugs fight unfriendly bacteria that cause infections.
+But do they have a dark side?
+Current research suggests they do.

-Since antibiotics kill both beneficial and harmful bacteria, they can cause significant damage to the gut microbiome, potentially leading to chronic illness.
-And overuse of antibiotics can create drug-resistant superbugs that have become a global health concern.
+Since antibiotics kill both beneficial and harmful bacteria, they can significantly damage the gut microbiome, potentially leading to chronic illness.
+And overuse of antibiotics can create drug-resistant superbugs that are a global health concern.

-The good news is, we can support the microbiome during and after antibiotic use with tools like diet, lifestyle, and the right probiotics to offset their negative long-term effects.
+The upside is that we can support the microbiome during and after antibiotic use with tools like diet, lifestyle, and the right probiotics to offset their long-term negative effects.
 In this post, we’ll:

 • Walk through the major changes antibiotics cause in your microbiome